DrIdle/krypto/README.md

 ## The structure of the project

 The source files live under the `src` folder.
 You can find a `main` and a `test` folder there.
 The former contains the implementations structured in a packages, while the latter holds the tests for these implementations.
-In the `utils` package you can find the extensions function which make the classes more readable.
+In the `utils` package you can find the extension functions which make the classes more readable.

 ## Documentation